 Passing a GMP audit in the food industry shows your potential customers that you have a basic food safety system in place and provides a level of trust in your products.

 In this article, we explain everything a food manufacturer needs to know about undertaking a GMP food audit.
-Plus, we provide a free GMP food audit checklist for manufacturers.
+Plus, we provide a free GMP checklist for food industry.
+It includes everything you need to know to prepare for a GMP audit as a food manufacturer.

 What is a GMP Audit?